Domestic Violence: We Can Live Without It: Rights and Options Available Under the Law

 Any uniformed police officer can serve the respondent with the copy of the ex parte OP given to the petitioner by the court clerk’s office.
 If the petitioner sees the abuser, the police should be called and asked to send an officer to serve the ex parte OP.
 When papers are served this way, the petitioner should get the name and badge number of the officer, note the day and time of service, and call the court clerk with this information.
 The officer must give the clerk written proof of the service.
 If the original copy was used to serve the abuser, the petitioner should obtain another copy of the ex parte OP from the court clerk.

 Once the respondent has been served, a hearing will be held approximately five to twelve days after the respondent is served with process.
 Some cases do not actually have hearings because the parties are able to agree beforehand to an agreed OP.
 However, if there is no agreement, a hearing must be held so that both parties have the opportunity to tell their stories to the court.
 The court will then decide whether to issue a final OP.
 In deciding whether to issue such an order, the judge will want to hear or see any evidence either side has, such as hospital and/or doctor’s reports, witnesses, or photographs.
 If the court finds that abuse occurred, the court will issue the final order.
-The final OP may last up to one year and may be extended beyond that date if a petition for an extension is filed.38
+The final OP may last up to one year.
+A petition to extend the OP may be filed with the court, which will set a hearing to decide whether to grant the extension request.

 Restraining orders are different from orders of protection.
 They are not limited to domestic violence or family-like relationships.
 A restraining order is most often used when a divorce is first filed and may include restraints from contact and restraints from damaging marital assets.
 Sometimes the Sessions or Criminal Court judges also impose restraints on defendants.
 If the victim has a restraining order and the police come, the victim should show the order to the officers.
 If the police are not called, but the abuser violates the restraining order, the victim should contact the civil lawyer who filed the petition or the District Attorney General if the order was imposed by the Sessions or Criminal Court Judge.